 - The Portland Harbor has many attributes that provide a competitive advantage for water-dependent industrial activity.
-The Harbor benefits from its amazing connectivity: the confluence of two rivers, access to domestic markets via two major rail lines, and I-5 and I-84, and access to global markets via the Pacific Ocean.
+The Harbor benefits from its amazing connectivity: the confluence of two rivers, access to domestic markets via two major rail lines, inland waterways via the Columbia/Snake River system, and I-5 and I-84, and access to global markets via the Pacific Ocean.
 Having all of this connectivity in the heart of the City of Portland, with strong local policies in place to preserve harbor land for industrial use, creates a special place for water-dependent industrial firms.
 Members of the WWC recognize the importance of the Portland Harbor, and are committed to maintaining and enhancing its competitive advantages. - The constrained land supply is an issue.
 Members of the WWC recognize that the industrial harbor land supply in the Portland region is fixed, and vacant developable land is rare and constrained.
-They believe this limitation is an important issue, and one that will become more important over time. - There are bigger public policy issues that are stifling demand for new development in the Portland Harbor.
+They believe this limitation is an important issue, and one that will become more important over time. - Businesses adjust to these constraints by taking measures that have the effect increasing output on an existing site (i.e., of increasing land efficiency).
+Such measures include extra shifts, better machinery, tighter processing procedures, and more. - There are bigger public policy issues that are affecting demand for new development in the Portland Harbor.
 While members of the WWC were concerned about the constrained land supply, they were more concerned with issues affecting demand: Superfund liability and a burdensome permitting process. - Superfund liability.
 The specter of the Superfund is hanging over the heads of all property owners in the Portland Harbor.
 They know that their liability for the Willamette River cleanup effort will be significant, but they do not know what their individual liability will be, or when a final agreement will be reached.
 Members of the WWC expressed concern that it is nearly impossible to sell land in the Portland Harbor for new industrial development until a final agreement has been reached on the Superfund liability.

 - Permitting process.
-Members of the group voiced their displeasure at local permitting processes that they believe to be time consuming, costly, and uncertain.
-In particular, members of the group who operate facilities across the globe expressed their view that Portland's permitting process is more costly and difficult than almost anywhere else they do business.
-When businesses contemplating new development consider their return on investment, the permitting costs often make Portland a less attractive location to invest than other cities in the United States, and elsewhere in the world. - Traditional measures of efficiency do not apply for harbor industrial land, and alternative measures should be used.
+Members of the group believe the local permitting processes to be time consuming, costly, and uncertain.
+Such beliefs are typical of most cities.
+But members of the group who operate facilities across the globe expressed their view that Portland's permitting process is more costly and difficult than most other places they do business.
+An implication for land efficiency is that permitting, its other intended benefits notwithstanding, makes private sector efforts to improve sites and increase efficiency more difficult.
+Thus, the City should be sure that the intended benefits are worth the tradeoff, and adjust its permitting process if they do not appear to be. - Traditional measures of efficiency do not apply for harbor industrial land, and alternative measures should be used.
 Regarding the efficiency of land use, members of the WWC supported the conclusions of this report, that traditional measures (employment, real market value, and FAR) are ill suited for measuring the performance of water-dependent industrial land.
 The group suggested other measures of economic output, such as value added and cargo tonnage, are more appropriate measures of landuse efficiency in the Portland Harbor.